guppyfish123/SOC_Lab/Installation/Cortex.md

 ```

 ### Cortex
-In order to connect elasticsearch to cortex, we'll need to make some changes to the configuration `/etc/cortex/application.conf` file as follows:
+To establish a connection between Elasticsearch and Cortex, you need to make adjustments to the configuration file located at `/etc/cortex/application.conf`.
+Follow these changes to the file:
 ```conf
 ## ElasticSearch
 search {